martinkooij/MMM-AfterShip/README.md

 	apiKey: 'Your API KEY goes here', // Your free API Key from aftership.com
 	maxNumber: 10, //maximum number of Parcels to show
 	showCourier: true,
-	autoHide: false, // not functional yet in this version
+	autoHide: false, // hide module on mirror when there are no deliveries to be shown
 	isSorted: true,  // sort on delivery Status (most important ones first)
 	compactness: -1, // 0 = elaborate, 1 = compact display, 2 = very compact, one-liner per shipment, -1 = automatic
-	hideExpired: false,
+	hideExpired: true, // don't show expired parcels
+	hideDelivered: false, // determines whether to show delivered parcels.
+Not recommended to hide.
 	updateInterval: 600000, // 10 minutes = 10 * 60 * 1000 milliseconds.
 	parcelStatusText: ["Exception", "Failed Attempt","In Delivery", "In Transit", "Info Received", "Pending", "Delivered", "Expired"], // This is the default.
 Enter your own language text